John E. Thomas (politician)

+John Edmund Thomas (November 27, 1829 – April 14, 1910) was an American lawyer, public administrator, and populist politician.
+He served two years in the Wisconsin Senate (1863, 1864) and one year in the Wisconsin State Assembly (1862), elected on the Democratic Party ticket and representing Sheboygan County.
+Later he ran for Congress on the Greenback Party ticket, and later ran for state attorney general on the Union Labor Party ticket.

 Early life

-Thomas was born in Rensselaer County, New York.
+Thomas was born in Rensselaer County, New York, in 1829.
 At age four, his family relocated to Livingston County, then to Genesee County, New York, where he gained his common school education.
-The family's wealth was decimated by the Panic of 1837 and, at age 16, Thomas moved to Lockport, took a job as a merchant, and continued his studies.
+His family's wealth was decimated by the Panic of 1837 and, at age 16, Thomas moved to Lockport, New York, took a job as a merchant, and continued his studies.

 He moved to Sheboygan Falls, Wisconsin, in 1849, where he married his wife, Clara A. W. Cole.
 He continued his business pursuits until 1856, when he began studying law.
 He was admitted to the bar in 1858 and began practicing law.
 He later became President of the Dairyman's Bank and for some time was owner and editor of the Sheboygan County News.

 Career

 He was elected to represent Sheboygan Falls and northeastern Sheboygan County in the Wisconsin Assembly for the 1862 session.
 The next year, he was elected to represent all of Sheboygan County for 1863 and 1864 in the Wisconsin Senate.
 He was a Democrat.

 In the Senate, he was Chair of the Select Committee to consider liability and compensation for victims of the so-called "Ozaukee Riot," and recommended in favor of recognizing the legality and paying the claimants from the state treasury (1863 Wisconsin Act 211).
 He also authored a bill to appropriate funding to the Governor and empower him to locate veterans at various hospitals around the country who had been wounded in the ongoing Civil War, and attempt to return them to Wisconsin to recuperate (1863 Wisconsin Act 196).

 After leaving office, he conducted a successful law practice in Sheboygan County.
 He served on the County Board, was a member of the Board of Regents of the Normal School for six years, was a member of the local school board, and was town and county superintendent of schools.
 He was Secretary of the County Agricultural Society and Horticulture Society, and was Village President.
 He was also a prominent Mason.